chetanpandey1266/microsoft-clone/engage21/DOC.md

 I had mainly three components:
 - MainPage: This makes up the landing page of the site.
 It is basically made up of three subcomponents, i.e., `header`, `landing page` and `footer`.
 - Login/Signup: For login/signup feature, I have made multipage form.
-- User.js: User component comprises of three subcomponents, i.e., `UserMainTeam`, `UserMainChat` and `UserMainCalendar`.
+- User.js: User component comprises is made up of three subcomponents, i.e., `UserNavbar`, `UserSidebar`, `UserMain`. `UserMain` is a container that contains, `UserMainChat`, `UserMainTeam` and `UserMainCalendar`.
+Each one of them appears on the basis of what  is selected on the sidebar.

 ## How I implemented the backend part